Joesepherus/joesepherus/README.md

 <h1>Hello 👋 My name is Joseph</h1>

-and I am Fullstack Software Developer with 6+ years of experience
+and I am a Fullstack Software Developer with 6+ years of experience

 - 🚀 I work **fast with no bs**